 They’re coming to America

-This entire fist-pumpingly awesome display of patriotism; the New Freedom Bell, the roller skating gymnasts, Betsy Ross one, Betsy Ross two, and even Patrick Duffy have all come to Philadelphia courtesy of an unlikely host, the Nichiren Shōshū Soka Gakkai of America — NSA for short.
+This entire fist-pumpingly awesome display of patriotism — the New Freedom Bell, the roller-skating gymnasts, Betsy Ross one, Betsy Ross two, and even Patrick Duffy have all come to Philadelphia courtesy of an unlikely host, the Nichiren Shōshū Soka Gakkai of America — NSA for short.

 The NSA is the unabashedly American version of a new form of Buddhism based in Japan.
 While Nichiren Shōshū Buddhism dates back to the teachings of a 13th-century priest, the Soka Gakkai branch is one of several so-called “Shinko Shukyo” or “Newly Created Religions” to gain prominence when Shinto was disestablished as the state religion after the Second World War.

-The story of how the Liberty Bell came to promote Buddhism, American style starts with two men on the other side of the world.
+The story of how the Liberty Bell came to promote Buddhism, American style, starts with two men on the other side of the world.

 Daisaku Ikeda was born into a family of Tokyo seaweed farmers in 1928.
 His lifelong pursuit of pacifist started when his eldest brother was killed in action in the Second World War.
-At 19 he joined Soka Gakkai Japan, rising through the ranks to be named the organization’s third president in 1960.
+At 19, he joined Soka Gakkai, Japan, rising through the ranks to be named the organization’s third president in 1960.
 In 1975, as the faith started to spread beyond Japan, he became the first president of Soka Gakkai International, the organization’s global network, which claimed 12 million members in 190 countries.

 Masayasu Sadanaga was born in Korea in 1930.
 He met Ikeda, the man who would become his Sensei, in Japan when they were both in their early twenties.
-When Sadanaga enrolled in UCLA, Ikeda asked him to visit Soka Gakkai members in the United States, at the time mostly Japanese war brides.
+When Sadanaga enrolled at UCLA, Ikeda asked him to visit Soka Gakkai members in the United States, at the time, mostly Japanese war brides.
 Sadanaga continued his studies in America, earning his master’s degree in Political Science from the University of Maryland.

 Sadanaga intended to return to Japan after completing his studies, but Ikeda had other plans for him.
 The Sensai asked the student to stay and head up the small U.S. branch, then called Nichiren Shōshū of America.
 Sadanaga accepted the call and dove headlong into his new vocation.